15 Best FREE Websites to Find Royalty-Free Music

 The official sound library of YouTube offers useful filters (genres, instruments, vocal, duration) that make your search process as short and precise as possible.
 In addition to that, the YouTube audio library also has a sound effect library, which makes it worth to be bookmarked.

 Facebook sound collection is a part of Creator Studio.
 It strongly resembles the looks of YouTube audio library.
-However, they offer less filters and some of the songs I found were quite heavy (30-70 Mb).
+However, they offer fewer filters, and some of the songs I found were quite heavy (30-70 Mb).
 But give it a try anyway: your next best free music might be hiding here.

 If you are a YouTuber, this refreshing collection of royalty-free music on SoundCloud can be handy.
 I used this collection many times and here’s my verdict: you can always find some cool background tunes for your travel or talking-head videos.
 But don’t forget to put credits in your description.